Priority Management

 TrackMe supports the management of priority levels externally:

-• External management is a way to update the priority level of entities using Splunk and any logic of your own.
+• External management allows you to update the priority level of entities using Splunk and any logic of your own.

 • Priority policies take precedence over external management.

-• TrackMe will show an informational message in the entity screen, displaying the external management that is managing the entity, the requested priority level, and the effective priority level.
+• TrackMe will show an informational message in the entity screen, displaying the external management managing the entity, the requested priority level, and the effective priority level.

 Example of SPL: